Why are error messages important?

 If the user has made a mistake while filling out your form it’s not a good idea to rub it in.
 Don’t tell the user what he did wrong.
 Tell him what he should do to get it right.
 Don’t write:

 - You forgot to fill out your email address.

 6. Avoid spelling errors

 Check the spelling of your error messages.
 Error messages are hidden away and often get overlooked.
 Make sure an editor checks them.

 Leave your form empty, press the ‘Send’ button and read the error messages.

 Imagine it’s somebody else’s website and see if everything’s clear and if there isn’t anything that would annoy you.

-Next, put in some 'wrong' data (email address without an @, postal code that doesn't exist, date of birth in 2020, etc) and see what kind of error messages that generates.
+Next, put in some ‘wrong’ data (email address without an @, postal code that doesn’t exist, date of birth in 2020, etc) and see what kind of error messages it generates.